atiumcache/PF_forecast/README.md

 This repository implements an automated pipeline to:
 - Collect new hospitalization data.
-- Run the hospitalization data through a particle filter to predict the transmission rate.
+- Run the hospitalization data through a particle filter to estimate the transmission rate.
+- Forecast future transmission rates.
-- Use the transmission rate to predict future hospitalizations.
+- Use the forecasted transmission rates to predict future hospitalizations.

 We utilize a bash script (`./job_script.sh`) to automate and parallelize most of this process on a HPC cluster.

 ### Collect New Hospitalization Data
-Download the new hospitalization reports and split the data into state-level data using the `./filter_forecast/process_new_data.py` script.
+Download the new hospitalization reports and split the data into state-level data using the `filter_forecast.process_new_data` script.

 ### Run the Particle Filter
-For each location, we run the particle filter `particle_filter.py` on the state-level data.
+For each location, we run the particle filter on the state-level data.
 This outputs an inferred transmission rate `β`.
+The particle filter is implemented in the `filter_forecast.particle_filter` package.

 ### Forecasting
 The `./r_scripts/beta_trend_forecast.R` script uses changepoint detection and trend forecasting to predict the transmission rate `β` for 28 days into the future.

-Then, `LSODA_forecast.py` uses the predicted `β` to forecast hospitalization rates 28 days into the future.
+Then, `filter_forecast.hosp_forecast` uses the predicted `β` to forecast hospitalization rates 28 days into the future.

 ### Determine Accuracy
 Use Weighted Interval Scores (WIS) to determine the accuracy of our forecasts.
 This is performed in the [Flu Forecast Accuracy repository](https://github.com/atiumcache/flu-forecast-accuracy).
 We also compare this method with